Service Location: Philadelphia School Placement: Mastery Charter School at Thomas Campus Graduate of: University of Pittsburgh

 Art and arts education have played an integral role in her personal development, career path, and overall evolution.
 Drawing on her experiences as a teaching assistant at volunteer organizations, she hopes to make a significant impact on the development of people’s lives through the arts—in schools and within communities.

 Service Location: Philadelphia School Placement: Alexander Adaire School Graduate of: University of Pennsylvania

 David Marchino is a Philadelphia-based creative nonfiction writer and educator, whose work has appeared in The Penn Review and RKVRY Quarterly.
 His essay “No Goodbyes” won the 2016 Penn PubCo Award for Best First-Person Narrative, and his personal narrative “Going Places” was nominated for the 2018 Pushcart.
-In 2016, he received a BA in English Literature from the University of Pennsylvania.
+In 2016, he received a Bachelor of Arts in English Literature from the University of Pennsylvania.
 His short manuscript He Will Be Remembered earned honors from the University’s creative writing program.

 David has organized and lead many creative writing workshops, including a memoir workshop for Alzheimer’s caregivers in collaboration with the Penn Memory Center.
 He has worked as Assistant to the Director of the Creative Writing Program at the University of Pennsylvania and as Assistant to the Director of Recruitment at the Kelly Writers House.
 Most recently he served as Assistant Director of the Summer Workshop for Young Writers at the Kelly Writers House.
 David is excited to be in Philadelphia and serving as an ArtistYear AmeriCorps Fellow!